JustOff/cookies-exterminator/README.md

 - adding __.palemoon.org__ will prevent removing cookies coming from both palemoon.org and its subdomains like forum.palemoon.org or addons.palemoon.org

 ### Notice
 As this extension by default removes third-party cookies it might possibly break sessions or negatively affect browsing experience on some websites with distributed content.
-This may cover banking, social or any other interactive services.
+This may cover banking, social or any other interactive web services.
 Use it at your own risk.